yaya2devops/terraform-beginner-bootcamp-2023/README.md

 - A: You dont want to hardcode your path values.
 - B: If I make changes to the file does it work.
 #### A: Avoid Your Real Path
-You should avoid hardcoding values like this to ensure the module's portability.
+⚠️ You should avoid hardcoding values like this to ensure the module's portability.

 |💡|One approach we can employ involves the use of interpolation|
 |---:|:---|

-1. Instead of the actual path assign th path.root we spoke about.
+1. Instead of the actual path assign the path.root we spoke about for `index.html`
 ```
 "${path.root}public/index.html"
 ```

-2. do the same for our erroring file.
+2. Do the same for our `error.html` file.

 ```
 "${path.root}public/error.html"
 ```

-> Make sure you dont do it for main.tf (our mistake)
+> Make sure you dont do it for `main.tf` (our mistake)

 3. Plan it and apply it, it should now give a file!